 How does sales tax apply to SaaS?

-Sales tax on software works differently from the way it does for e-commerce and physical goods.
-The difference is that the taxes apply not only to where your company has a physical presence (an office or employees), but to where your customers are based.
+Sales tax on SaaS (software as a service) works differently from the way it does for e-commerce and physical goods.
+Taxes apply not only to where your company has a physical presence (an office or employees), but to where your customers are based.

 Sales tax rates vary around the world, with some places, like the US, having different tax jurisdictions in individual states, counties, and cities.
 More and more countries are adding software and digital products to their lists of taxable goods, and that’s down to the evolution of the industry over the past few years.
 Long gone are the days of software sold on floppy disks and CDs, and here are the days where everything is accessed through the cloud.
 For sellers of software, this means geographical borders no longer matter when it comes to customers accessing their products.